finos/code-scanning/README.md

 4. Run AuditJS - `npx --yes auditjs ossi`
 5. If you want to ignore errors, create an [allow-list.json](node/allow-list.json) file and append ` --whitelist allow-list.json` to the command on step 4

-The GitHub action can be copied from [here](.github/workflows/node.yml) into your repo under `.github/workflows/cve-scanning.yml`.
+The GitHub action can be copied from [here](.github/workflows/node.yml) into your repo under `.github/workflows/cve-scanning.yml`; make sure to adapt the code to your [project layout](#project-layout).

 ### Python